Newsflash: Patients respond better to text messages than to emails and voice messages, especially when communicating with healthcare providers.

 What’s interesting is that this preference for texting is usually assumed to apply mainly to younger adults rather than older adults.
 But, based on Luma Health’s findings, that isn’t necessarily true.
 Older patients respond to text messages from healthcare providers at similar or even higher rates than younger patients.
 In fact, text message reminder confirmation rates among patients ages 55-74 are 13 percent higher than confirmation rates for patients ages 18-34.

-For reasons even beyond those listed in this blog post, texting has become an important part of healthcare communication.
+For reasons even beyond those listed in this blog post, texting has become an important part of communicating with healthcare.
 Signs of texting’s popularity are everywhere.
 Check out this report that further highlights communication trends and the need for healthcare practices to adopt a text-first patient engagement strategy: Patient Engagement in 2020.